FBAR vs. Form 8938: What’s the Difference and Do You Need to File Both?

 • Include everything reportable: Don’t forget to include signature authority accounts for FBAR and non-account assets for FATCA.

-• Use the correct exchange rates: ConvertDecember 31rrency to USD using the Treasury’s exchange rate as of December 31.
+• Use the correct exchange rate: convert the December 31 currency to USD using the Treasury’s exchange rate as of that date.

 Need help determining your filing requirements?
 Contact us, and one of our Customer Champions will be happy to help.
-Ready to be matched with a Greenback accountant? click the get started button below.
+Ready to be matched with a Greenback accountant?
+Click the get started button below.

-Stay compliant with FBAR and FATCA
+Stay Compliant With FBAR and FATCA Reporting

 The information provided here is for general guidance only.
 Foreign account reporting requirements can be complex and vary based on individual circumstances.
 For specific advice on your situation, consult with a qualified tax professional.